 Volatility in the Forex market is very much wanted and the Forex market is known by the volatility.

-There are some currency pairs that are more volatile than others, but any type of trader can find one currency pair that moves in desired speed.
+There are some Forex currency pairs that are more volatile than others, but any type of trader can find one currency pair that moves with desired speed.

 High volatile currency pairs bring more risk because more pips can be won, but also lost in a single trade.